department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/Architecture/ErrorHandling.md

 Once we leave the mobile module, the possible errors becomes inherently less predictable.
 Code outside of the mobile module can also be changed without our knowledge, potentially removing, changing, introducing errors.

+Once we make a request to an external service, the errors become even less predictable.
 While this is thankfully changing with the advent of lighthouse, some of the endpoints we consume are not well documented.
-As a result, it's impossible to know what responses to expect from these servers.
+As a result, it'ssometimes impossible to know what responses to expect from these servers.
 We are usually able to find out the key data by talking to the product owners of these APIs, but we don't always receive an exhaustive list and often aren't told what all of the errors mean.
 Also, these services can also change without our knowledge.

 As a result of all this, errors may at times be possible that aren't listed in our api documentation.
 We could partially address this by writing our docs more defensively and adding error types are possible but we have no reason to believe would occur.
 But our api docuementation is also not intended for public use.
 It's only for use by the mobile client.
 Much as the vets-api has an `ExceptionHandler` to ensure that all errors encountered in the vets-api will be processed correctly, the mobile app has some built-in error handling for common cases like 403 and 422.
 The more critical thing is that our documents should list out all cases that convey information about what went wrong and how the app should handle it.
 For example, if we know any endpoint can return 207 if only some records are received, that should be clearly conveyed to others and included in the api documentation so we can design the mobile UX to inform the user that some records are mising.